Europe's COVID crisis pits vaccinated against unvaccinated

 It is not only nations of central and eastern Europe that are suffering anew.
 Wealthy nations in the west also are being hit hard and imposing restrictions on their populations once again.

-“It is really, absolutely, time to take action,” German Chancellor Angela Merkel said on Thursday.
+“It is really, absolutely, time to take action,” German Chancellor Angela Merkel said.
 With a vaccination rate of 67.5%, her nation is now considering mandatory vaccinations for many health professionals.

+“All of Germany is one big outbreak,” Lothar Wieler, head of Germany’s disease control agency, told reporters Friday.
+“This is a nationwide state of emergency.
+We need to pull the emergency brake.”

 Greece, too, is targeting the unvaccinated.
 Prime Minister Kyriakos Mitsotakis announced a battery of new restrictions late Thursday for the unvaccinated, keeping them out of venues including bars, restaurants, cinemas, theaters, museums and gyms, even if they have tested negative.